ariyan98/Webpage-Development/README.md

 # project 1
-This is a HTML based web page.
+This is a HTML css jquery based sample profile page.